Understanding “Don’t cry over spilled milk” English idiom – Dialogues with children

 To use this phrase, you can say it when someone is upset about a small mistake or an unfortunate event that can’t be fixed.
 The idea is to suggest that there’s no use in being sad or angry about it, as it’s already happened and cannot be reversed.

-Here are two examples of how “Don’t cry over spilled milk” is used in conversation:
+Here are two examples of how “Don’t cry over spilled milk” is used in English conversation:

 Example 1: